The Nature of High-Redshift Massive Quiescent Galaxies -- Searching for RUBIES-UDS-QG-z7 in FLARES: Identifying Analogues

-The bottom panel of Figure~\ref{fig:seds_comp} compares the SED of RQG to the median from \flares, highlighting its exceptional brightness.
+The bottom panel of Figure~\ref{fig:seds_comp} compares the SED of RQG to the median measured from all \flares\ galaxies with at least one hundred star particles.
+This highlights its exceptional brightness.
 Given its high inferred stellar mass, it is not surprising that RQG is a factor $1.3 \ \rm{dex}$ brighter than average at the longest wavelengths.
 This by no means indicates that galaxies as extreme as RQG do not exist in \flares, but they are likely to be extremely rare.
 Therefore, to expand the potential sample size and guard against coincidental matches, we focus our search purely on the shape of the SED.
 While the best analogues should have comparable brightness, it is not unlikely that other massive quiescent galaxies could be fainter and evolve under similar mechanisms.
-The matching is performed after excluding the two RQG non detections in F090W and F1800W, which we cannot reliably account for without full image based forward modelling.
-Upper limits are highly dependent on local noise levels and sensitive to the source extraction approach.
-The remaining eight fluxes are normalised by their sum to produce an SED that preserves shape information in each filter and the dissimilarity between RQG and each \flares\ galaxy quantified by a $\chi^{2}$.
-To account for observational uncertainties, we perform 10000 matching iterations where the RQG flux in each band $b$ is resampled from a Gaussian with width defined by the quoted error.
-The total dissimilarity score of each \flares\ galaxy is then simply where $F$ and $f$ denote the true and resampled normalised fluxes respectively.
+The absolute value of a non detection is primarily dependent on the local noise level of the imaging and is also sensitive to the source extraction approach.
+We would therefore require full image based forward modelling to produce comparable values, which would still hold very little physical information about the source.
+While these can be treated as upper limits, we choose to omit F090W and F1800W from the matching, as including them without this modelling could introduce bias.
+The remaining eight fluxes are normalised by their sum to produce an SED that preserves shape information in each filter.
+The dissimilarity between RQG and each \flares\ galaxy is then quantified by a score $D$.
+To account for these observational uncertainties, we perform 10000 matching iterations where the RQG flux in each band $b$ is resampled from a Gaussian with width defined by the quoted error.
+The total dissimilarity score of each \flares\ galaxy is then simply where $F$ denotes the normalised flux of the galaxy and $f$ is the normalised and resampled flux of RQG.
+We record the closest match in each iteration, defined as the galaxy with the lowest value of the inner sum of equation \ref{eq:match}.